plippe/blog/_posts/2018-12-01-taming-cats-eval.md

 }
 ```

-foo counts the positive numbers between 0, and n.
-The function is over engineered, but highlights a common issue with recursive functions.
+foo counts the positive numbers between 0 and n.
+The function is over-engineered but highlights a common issue with recursive functions.

-Function invocations create new stack frame.
-The memory holds the function’s parameters, and local variables.
+Function invocations create a new stack frame.
+The memory holds the function’s parameters and local variables.
 When the application reaches the end of the function, it releases the memory.

 The foo function will create n stack frames before releasing them all.
-If n is big enough, the application will run out of stack memory, and throw a stack overflow error.
+If n is big enough, the application will run out of stack memory and throw a stack overflow error.

 ![Stack overflow]({{ "/assets/images/posts/stack-overflow.png" | absolute_url }})

-To overcome this, some languages, like Scala, offers tail recursion.
-It allows recursive calls to reuse the parent stack frame instead of creating a child one.
+To overcome this, some languages, like Scala, offer tail recursion.
+It allows recursive calls to reuse the parent stack frame instead of creating a child.
 This removes the risk of stack overflows.
-For the compiler to optimise the function, it must end with the recursive call.
+For the compiler to optimize the function, it must end with the recursive call.

 `foo`’s last operation is currently an addition.
 Updates are required.